Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/admin-guide/sysctl/vm.rst

 acceptable trade for large contiguous free memory.
 Set to 0 to prevent compaction from moving pages that are unevictable.
 Default value is 1.
-On CONFIG_PREEMPT_RT the default value is 0 in order to avoid a page fault, due to compaction, which would block the task from becomming active until the fault is resolved.
+On CONFIG_PREEMPT_RT the default value is 0 in order to avoid a page fault, due to compaction, which would block the task from becoming active until the fault is resolved.